lokanta/lokanta.github.io/_posts/2022-03-27-treasured_trash.md

 <p>Almost every day I go out for a walk in the neighbourhood.
 I have gotten to know the streets of Harris Park pretty well over the last few years, especially during the long months of covid lockdown when our movements were curtailed to a small radius around the Monastery at the End of the World.
 I'd go out each day for exercise and to get some fresh air.
 During that time, even sitting in parks was not allowed but I found some secret spots where I could have a feeling of solitude and where I could hide and sit in meditation; by the side of dingy drain-ways, or under the busy overpass, or behind thick tree trunks on dead end streets. </p>

 <p>However, a monk in robes stands out a bit and I am never truly hidden or alone on my walks.
 Instead, I'm a highly visible member of the local community.
-So I've met lots folks out for a walk, who smile and nod, or put their palms together in greeting.
+So I've met lots of folks out for a walk, who smile and nod, or put their palms together in greeting.
 People are so kind and lovely here.
 There's a lady who beeps me from her car and beckons me over to offer whatever she has available; perhaps an apple, or a left over banana from her son's schoolbag.
 Then there's the old woman who is often gardening in her front yard, who once called me over with a wave of her hand to present me with a bright red amaryllis flower plucked straight from the soil, just for me.
 There's the people sitting on their verandahs who want to have a conversation about the weather or spirituality, or both.
 I've seen buildings torn down and new ones go up, with proud new home owners inviting me into their home to give a blessing.
 I've watched floodwaters rise and fall, and I've seen car accidents, and comforted children who had lost their pets.
 I love being a part of this community.
 There are so many treasures in Harris Park.</p>
 <hr>
 <figure>
 <img alt="street trash with board and string art spelling the word dream" loading="lazy" src="https://raw.githubusercontent.com/lokanta/lokanta.github.io/master/Images/Trashed Treasure Dream and Clean.jpg">